vikotse/Reservoir-Sampling/README.md

 Efficiency
 ----------
 Suppose number of lines on input file is N. Time complexity is O(N).
-Space complexity is O(K) (regardless of the size of one line).
+Space complexity is O(K) (regardless of the size of per line in file).

 If K >= N, output file would be same as input file.